mantidproject/mantid/docs/source/release/v3.13.0/direct_inelastic.rst

 - The source component of ILL's IN5 has been moved from :math:`z = -2` to :math:`z = -2.10945` meters and renamed to ``frame-overlap_chopper``.
 - The source component of ILL's IN6 has been moved from :math:`z = -0.395` to :math:`z = -0.595` meters and renamed to ``suppressor_chopper``.
+- ILL's IN4 and IN6 now validate the wavelengths and chopper speeds in :ref:`MergeRuns <algm-MergeRuns>`.

 :ref:`Release 3.13.0 <v3.13.0>`